hdShang/arxiv-daily/docs/cs-AI/2025-06-06/papers/250605887v1-explainability-in-context-a-multilevel-framework-aligning-ai-explana.md

 ---
 layout: default
-title: Explainability in Context: A Multilevel Framework Aligning AI Explanations with Stakeholder with LLMs
+title: "Explainability in Context: A Multilevel Framework Aligning AI Explanations with Stakeholder with LLMs"
 ---

 # Explainability in Context: A Multilevel Framework Aligning AI Explanations with Stakeholder with LLMs